joomla/Manual/docs/user-interface-text/punctuation.md

 * reorder
 * reopen

-If in doubt, don't use a hyphen
+If in doubt, don't use a hyphen.

 ## ie
 * See eg, etc and ie